-At UTHSC I have led several seminars for PhD students on an Integrative Genetics course in the Fall 2017, Fall 2018 and Fall 2019 semesters, covering subjects such as indirect genetic effects, gene-environment interactions, gene-environment correlations and shell scripting.
+At UTHSC I have led several seminars for PhD students on an Integrative Genetics course from the Fall 2017 semester onwards, covering subjects such as indirect genetic effects, gene-environment interactions, gene-environment correlations and shell scripting.

 During the 2017 winter semester I taught a course at UTSC entitled ‘Epigenetics in Health and Disease‘.
 This was a lecture/seminar/discussion class on the emerging field of environmental epigenetics.
 The course covered basic epigenetic mechanisms, methods in epigenetic research, epigenetic control of gene function, and the role of epigenetics in normal development and human disease.